samfoo/samfoo.github.io/source/2015-lifeplan.md

 * Become more involved in open source contributions (todo: metrics)
 * Work on organisational and time management skills (todo: metrics)
 * Achieving a satisfactory work-life balance
-    * Leading Ewbank 25, outdoors, sport - more than once a month
+    * Leading Ewbank 25, outdoors, sport
-    * Climbing interesting trad at least once a month
+    * Climbing interesting trad
     * Working out 2-3 times a week
-    * Cooking 2-3 times a week
+    * Cooking, or eating homecooked, 2-3 times a week
 * Reading more, watching less
     * Reading 3 books a month
     * 1/3 books is non-fiction
+* Track progress by writing these things down

 ### 3 years